collective/collective.archiveviewer/README.txt

 Introduction
 ============

-Allow to view content of zip files into plone.
+Allow to view content of archive files into plone.

 How it works
 ============